Genitive: Trianguli Australis

 On his 1756 planisphere of the southern stars Lacaille referred to it as ‘le Triangle Austral ou le Niveau’ (‘niveau’ meaning level) and he even showed it with an attached plumb bob, indicating that he regarded it as representing a surveyor’s level.
 ‘Niveau’ was later Latinized to ‘libella’, as on Bode’s atlas shown here.
 Through some misreading, the historian R. H. Allen transferred the appellation ‘level’ to the nearby constellation Norma and termed that constellation the Level and Square (instead of the Rule and Square), thereby confusing generations of astronomers.

 © Ian Ridpath.
 All rights reserved

 Triangulum Australe, with the alternative name Libella, the level, on Chart XX of Johann Bode’s Uranographia (1801).
 Bode followed Lacaille in showing a plumb bob attached to the triangle, thereby representing it as a surveyor’s level.
-Along with the compasses (Circinus) and a set square (Norma) it formed a group of surveying instruments in this part of the sky.
+To the right is Circinus, representing a drawing compass.
+Along with a set square (Norma) they formed a group of surveying instruments in this part of the sky.

 Triangulum Australe seen on a gore from Petrus Plancius’s celestial globe of 1598.
 For some reason the constellation was left unnamed.
 To the south of the triangle is Apus, the bird of paradise, while smoke from Ara, the altar, billows to the north.
 At right is the tail of Pavo, the peacock.
 (Nicolai Collection of the State Library of Württemberg, Stuttgart)